Content’s importance to your marketing strategy and SEO initiatives can’t be overstated — it’s what brings organic traffic to your site, after all.

 Content briefs offer direction before any large time investment has been made in the content creation process.

-Essentially, they ensure that your writers don't lose sight of the end goal and you as a digital marketer or SEO don’t lose your investment by getting unpublishable content back.
+Essentially, content briefs ensure that your writers don't lose sight of the end goal, and you as a digital marketer or SEO don’t lose your investment by getting unpublishable content back.

 Recommended Reading: 19 SEO Content Writing Tips: Create Copy That Both Google and Users Love